LockDown-Ammo/GamesBot/README.md

 I am lazy and I am a student...
 Do not expect frequent updates

-You can tell how lazy I am by the fact that I am using markdown files to generate this...
+You can tell how lazy I am by the fact that I am using markdown files to generate this (for ppl who are viewing this on docs website not github)...

 ## <a name="languages-and-frameworks">Languages and Frameworks</a>